giladfrid009/SimpleSIMD/README.md

 * IndexOf
 * Fill
 * Foreach
-* ToVector

 ## Limitations
-* Is not lazily evaluated as IEnumerable
+* Methods are not lazily evaluated as IEnumerable
 * Benefitial only for hardware which supports SIMD instructions
 * Could perform worse than simple for loop approach, for very small arrays
 * Only work for collections of type ```T[] where T : unmanaged```